Some posts contain compensated links. Please read this disclaimer for more info.

-Actually, Nakhchivan literally means the place of descent and, according to many scholars, it is a Biblical reference to the descent of Noah’s Ark on the adjacent Mount Ararat so, in the eyes of both Muslims and Christians, this could be actually the home of all mankind.
+Actually, Nakhchivan literally means the place of descent, and, according to many scholars, it is a Biblical reference to the descent of Noah’s Ark on the adjacent Mount Ararat, so, in the eyes of both Muslims and Christians, this could be actually the home of all humankind.

 The Local Bazaar